-The gospel called “of John” (chapter 19) merely mentions two other people being crucified with Jesus.
+However, regarding the crucifixion, the gospel called “of John” (chapter 19) merely mentions two other people being crucified with Jesus.
 It tells us nothing whatsoever about them:

 17 And he bearing his cross went forth into a place called the place of a skull, which is called in the Hebrew Golgotha: